 What’s the issue?

-During times of economic uncertainty, borrowers may request and/or be granted concessions in respect of their issued liabilities.
-For example, economic disruption following the COVID-19 pandemic continues to cause a financial burden for many borrowers.
+During times of economic uncertainty, which may arise from external events such as geopolitical unrest, natural disasters, climate effects or inflationary pressures, borrowers may request and/or be granted concessions in respect of their borrowings.
 Therefore, they might approach lenders to ask for concessions on the current terms of their borrowings – e.g. request relaxation of covenants, delayed repayment of interest or principal, or a reduction in the interest rate.
-Governments continue to encourage banks to provide concessions for particular types of customers.
+Governments may also encourage banks to provide concessions for particular types of customers.

 In addition, geopolitical events may result in associated sanctions on various institutions and individuals, which might cause financial difficulty for a borrower.
-This could occur if, for example, the company has material contracts or sales in Russia or Ukraine and the sanctions impact payments from sanctioned customers or because the company itself is the direct recipient of sanctions.
+This could occur if, for example, the borrower has material contracts or sales in an affected country or territory and the sanctions impact payments from sanctioned customers, or because the borrower is the direct recipient of sanctions.

-When debt terms are renegotiated, borrowers will need to analyse these arrangements carefully to determine the appropriate accounting.
+When the terms of borrowings are renegotiated, borrowers will need to analyse these arrangements carefully to determine the appropriate accounting.

-If borrowers have received concessions on their liabilities, then different accounting might apply.
+If borrowers have received concessions on their liabilities, then depending on the nature of the concession received, different accounting might apply.

 Getting into more detail